joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-2.md

 heroImage: "blog/fullstack-rust"
 unsplash: "ChatGPT"
 description: "Part 2 of building a full-stack URL shortener in Rust.
 We swap our in-memory HashMap for SQLite with sqlx, write migrations, and persist URLs across restarts."
-draft: true
+draft: false
 ---

 This is a 6 part blog post series about writing a full-stack application in Rust.
 In this second part we will be adding database persistence with [sqlx](https://docs.rs/sqlx/latest/sqlx/).
-Here is the full series outline:

-1. **Axum Backend Basics** — routes, shared state, and an in-memory URL shortener
-2. **Database Persistence** (this post) — swapping the HashMap for a real database with sqlx
-3. **Error Handling & Validation** — custom error types, URL validation, and graceful responses
-4. **Authentication** — API keys and auth middleware
-5. **Yew.rs Frontend** — building an SPA that talks to our API
-6. **Deployment** — Dockerizing the app and serving Yew from Axum
+The series runs six parts.
+Part 1 covers Axum backend basics: routes, shared state, and an in-memory URL shortener.
+This second part swaps the HashMap for a real database with sqlx.
+Part 3 tackles error handling and validation with custom error types and graceful responses.
+Part 4 adds authentication with API keys and auth middleware.
+Part 5 builds a Yew.rs frontend SPA that talks to our API.
+Part 6 wraps up with deployment, Dockerizing the app and serving Yew from Axum.

 ## The Problem with In-Memory Storage